 “Hmm?
 Oh, I don’t know, we don’t do criminal law.
 I guess it’s going to depend on how much he was caught with, and if he’s willing to plea bargain.”

 “Well then he’s in bad shape because Randy was never one to snitch.”
-Jason started to move around again to release mounting stress.
+Jason started to move around again as stress mounted.
 “Why the fuck did he have to get caught?
 Now he’s stuck in the gears of the system!”

-“Maybe he’ll get help he needs on the inside,” Christine said hopefully.
+“Maybe he’ll get help he needs on the inside,” Christine said helpfully.

 “Yeah, just like a lot of other things in life.”

 Christine stood up and walked up to Jason as he was pacing around.
 “Look, Jason, I know this is important, but there is something I need to tell you.”